Leonid Khabarov: Panjshir offensive

-In March 1980, Khabarov received an order to prepare his troops for a major offensive in Panjshir Province, a stronghold of the mujahideen.
-Located between Jabal-ul-Siraj and Charikar, Khabarov's battalion was ordered to move through the Panjshir Valley to the very end of it and back to lure out and confront the resistance and their leader, Ahmad Shah Massoud.
-Massoud ordered his mujahideen to mine the only road in the valley.
-While proceeding with the mission, Khabarov's troops covered the distance from Kabul to Shahimardan, Fergana Province, Uzbekistan, defeating several rebel groups, and seizing documentation of the Afghan National Islamic Committee, including portfolios on all rebel leaders and detailed plans.
+In March 1980 Khabarov received an order to prepare his troops for a major offensive in Panjshir Province, a stronghold of the mujahideen.
+Based between Jabal-ul-Siraj and Charikar, his battalion was ordered to move through the Panjshir Valley to the very end of it and then back again in order to lure out and confront the resistance and their leader, Ahmad Shah Massoud, who had mined the only road in the valley.
+In the course of the mission Khabarov's troops covered the stretch from Kabul in Afghanistan to Shahimardan in Fergana Province, Uzbekistan, defeating several rebel groups and seizing documentation belonging to the Afghan National Islamic Committee along the way, including portfolios on all rebel leaders and their detailed plans.

-On 13 April 1980, Khabarov and his battalion, in cooperation with units of the Afghan National Army, confronted a large group of Mujahadeen fighters.
-After killing several of them and being wounded by both Type 56 assault rifles (including one shot to the head, which his helmet absorbed), he was hit by a .50 caliber round that crippled his right hand, leaving him unable to fight or use the radio.
-Despite this, he continued to command his troops via the battalion's radioman until a helicopter arrived to evacuate casualties.
-Khabarov ordered the most badly wounded to be evacuated first, expecting there to be no place left for him but, despite his protestations, he was loaded aboard the helicopter by his subordinates.
+On April 13, 1980, Khabarov and his battalion, in cooperation with units of the Afghan National Army, confronted a large group of mujahideen fighters.
+After killing several of them Khabarov received a shot to the head from a Type 56 assault rifle which his helmet absorbed, before being hit by a .50 caliber round that crippled his right hand, leaving him unable to fight or use the radio.
+Despite this he continued to command his troops via the battalion's radioman until a helicopter arrived to evacuate casualties.
+Khabarov ordered the most badly wounded to be evacuated first, expecting there would be no place left for him.
+But despite his protestations he was loaded aboard the helicopter by his subordinates.

-Delivered to Kabuli military hospital, he nearly had his hand amputated by medical interns before a patron, Colonel General Yuri Maximov, intervened.
-Maximov realized that handicapping one of his most prominent soldiers would affect troop morale and cause negative publicity in the USSR.
-He had expert surgeons operate on Khabarov, saving his life and hand.
-He was soon transferred to Tashkent, and then to Burdenko General Military Clinical Hospital in Moscow, where he began physical rehabilitation.
+Delivered to Kabul military hospital he nearly had his hand amputated by medical interns before his patron, Colonel General Yuri Maximov, intervened.
+Maximov realized that handicapping one of his most prominent officers would affect troop morale and cause negative publicity in the USSR, so he had expert surgeons operate on Khabarov, saving his life and hand.
+Khabarov was transferred to Tashkent and then to Burdenko General Military Clinical Hospital in Moscow, where he began his physical rehabilitation.
+While recovering he was promoted to major, graduated from Frunze Military Academy, and was assigned to command a mechanised infantry regiment located near the Afghan border.